input-output-hk/cardano-sl/docs/block-processing/us.md

 * **Approved**
 If a decision about proposal has been made positively following one of two rules [mentioned above](#poll-and-decision-agreement-rules), the proposal becomes **approved**.
 _Approved_ proposal may become _active_ or even _rejected_ if rollback occurs.

 * **Rejected**
 If a decision about proposal has been made negatively, the proposal becomes **rejected**.

-_Rejected_ proposal may become _active_ or even _approved_ if block rollback occurs (and poll ended with positive decision on alternative branch).
+_Rejected_ proposal may become _active_ or even _approved_ if block rollback occurs and poll ended with positive decision on alternative branch.

 * **Confirmed**
 If a proposal has been _approved_ in some block and there are at least `k` blocks after this one, the update proposal becomes **confirmed**.
 _Confirmed_ state reflects the fact that _approved_ state cannot be changed anymore because we have guarantee that at most `k` blocks may be rolled back.

 * **Discarded**
 If a proposal has been _rejected_ in some block and there are at least `k` blocks after this one, the update proposal becomes **discarded**.
 _Discarded_ state reflects the fact that _rejected_ state cannot be changed anymore.
 If a proposal is discarded then it doesn't affect consensus rules anymore and it's safe to evict it out of consideration/storages.